argahsuknesib/EMSE_FrontEnd_Cours/3_vue/presentation/slides.md

 The frontend is only expected to run locally, I don't ask you to deploy it online.
 (Although, the ones that are interested to do so may look how to easily deploy a Vue application with [gitlab pages](https://cli.vuejs.org/guide/deployment.html#gitlab-pages)).

-Send this to qrichaud.pro@gmail.com by January the 13th.
+Send this to qrichaud.pro@gmail.com by January the 14th evening.